branner-non-code/notes/notes/content/Reading_and_talks/Kahneman_Thinking_Fast_and_Slow_notes_Part_1_Two_Systems.md

  * "Your mind is ready and even eager to identify agents, assign them personality traits and specific intentions, and view the actions as expressing individual propensities."

- * P. 77: "The experience of freely willed action is quite separate from physical causality."
+ * p.
+77: "The experience of freely willed action is quite separate from physical causality."

  * Paul Bloom. "our inborn readiness to separate physical and intentional causality explains the near universality of religious beliefs."